withmohit/kam_udaan/README.md

 ## Installation

-Instructions for installation will be provided once the project reaches a stable release.
+Instructions for installation will be provided once the project completely meets requirements.